Zamiell/stardew-valley/Min-Max_Guide.md

 * Once you have the minecarts unlocked:
   * It takes 33 in-game minutes to run from the farmhouse through the backwoods to the Carpenter's Shop.
   * It takes 34 in-game minutes to run from the farmhouse to the Bus Stop, take the minecart to the mines, and run through the mountain to the Carpenter's Shop.
+* It takes 45 minutes to run from the forest river fishing spot to the [Fish Shop](https://stardewvalleywiki.com/Fish_Shop).

 <br />